SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ::first-letter|matches the first letter of a block-level element
 ::first-line|matches the first line of a block-level element
 ::backdrop is the pseudo-element that is the size of the viewport and is rendered beneath ⟮c+;any element that is in fullscreen⟯
+::marker|the marker of a list item or a summary item

 ##### Combinators